idaholab/moose/modules/heat_conduction/doc/content/source/actions/ThermalContactAction.md

 ## Description

-The `ThermalContactAction` action sets up the set of models used to enforce thermal contact across two surfaces.
+The `ThermalContactAction` action sets up the set of models used to enforce thermal contact across two surfaces using a node on face approach.
 See the description, example use, and parameters on the [ThermalContact](syntax/ThermalContact/index.md) system documentation page.

 ### Gap offset parameters